|Port Type||Name||Width (bits)||Description|

 Timer 0 and Timer 1 can be enabled using parameters opt-timer0 and opt-timer1, respectively.

+The versions of DCCM and ICCM build config registers can be specified using parameters opt-dccm-version and opt-iccm-version, respectively.
 The sizes of DCCM, ICCM0 and ICCM1 can be specified using parameters opt-dccm-size, opt-iccm0-size and opt-iccm1-size, respectively.
 Reset base addresses for the ICCMs can be specified using opt-iccm0-base and opt-iccm1-base.
 Note that the DCCM reset base address is architecturally defined (0x80000000) and not configurable.
 When CCMs are present, bus ports called DCCM0, ICCM0 and ICCM1 are created so that CCM contents may be viewed or modified externally by connecting to these ports.
 Parameter opt-internal-ccms specifies whether CCM memory is modeled internally or externally.
 If modeled externally, the CCMs must be implemented on a bus which is then connected to the CCM bus ports listed above (this parameter is ignored if CCM ports are unconnected; in that case, CCMs are always modeled internally).
 Parameter opt-reset-internal-ccms indicates that internally-modeled CCMs should be cleared to zero on a processor reset; if False, then internally-modeled CCMs retain their previous state after a reset.

 The set of core registers can be specified using parameter opt-extension-core-regs.
 This is a 64-bit value in which a 1-bit implies the presence of that core extension register.
 For example, a value of 0xf00000000ULL implies that extension registers r32-r35 should be configured.